Verdon Gorge facts

 Gorges du Verdon activities:

-There are hundreds of different activities that you can take part in while visiting the gorge.
+There are hundreds of different activities that you can take part in while visiting this stunning natural wonder.
 Some of the best and most popular are:

 - horseback riding